HaxeFoundation/haxe-evolution/proposals/0000-arrow-functions.md

 ### AST

+Since proposed syntax is just another way to express function declaration, no AST changes required.

-To distinct normal and arrow function syntaxes in AST new field `@:optional isLambda:Bool` is proposed to be added to [haxe.macro.Function](http://api.haxe.org/haxe/macro/Function.html) structure.
-Such change will have minimal impact on existing macros.
+But in Haxe 4.0 new field `@:optional isLambda:Bool` could be added to [haxe.macro.Function](http://api.haxe.org/haxe/macro/Function.html) structure to distinct normal and arrow function syntaxes in AST.

 ## Impact on existing code